nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 General plugin structure has been significantly inspired by [Additional File Format Import Support](https://www.renoise.com/tools/additional-file-format-import-support) code by **Martin Bealby**.

 Additional testing, design ideas and feedback were provided by [Roppenzo](https://forum.renoise.com/u/Roppenzo).

 Thanks!

 ## Licence

 This tool is available on [GitHub](https://github.com/nilcaream/rsmfs) and is released under Apache License Version 2.0.
+Feel free to contribute!

 ## Download